12 Hours Rotorua

 Cafes key icon.

-If sweet baked treats are your weakness, don’t say we didn’t warn you... a morning visit to Ciabatta will give you that golden moment where freshly baked (and still warm) doughy goodness is wheeled from the kitchen to the front cabinet.
-A popular spot for those wanting a brekkie and coffee on the run, expect to see plenty of tradies and early morning professionals stopping in here before work.
+If sweet baked treats are your weakness, don’t say we didn’t warn you.
+A morning visit to Ciabatta will deliver that glorious golden moment where freshly baked (and still warm) goods are wheeled from the kitchen direct to the cabinet.
+A popular spot for those wanting brekkie and coffee on the run, expect to see plenty of tradies and early morning professionals stopping in here before work.
 If it’s a sit-in morning for you, grab a filled pretzel, a crispy cronut or a Swiss-inspired streusel and soak up the easy-going vibes of a family-run space that combines good food with good company.

 Midday

-A little oasis for those on the road, pull in at Okere Falls Store (less than 1km from Okere Falls Track) and grab a coffee and scrumptious meal from the all-day menu to have in their neat courtyard out the back.
-Perfect for those with small humans in tow, this café has play space aplenty, some brilliant murals, (a composting loo!) and plenty of yum things to choose from out of the cabinet too.
+A little oasis for those on the road, pull in at Okere Falls Store and Craft Beer Garden (less than 1km from Okere Falls Track) and grab a coffee and scrumptious meal from the menu to have in their neat courtyard out the back.
+Perfect for those with small humans in tow, this café has play-space aplenty, some brilliant murals, (a composting loo!) and plenty of yum things to choose from out of the cabinet too.
 The epic backyard, food, craft beer and general atmosphere make this an essential place to visit on any trip to the region.

 Shopping at ahu boutique